 There are many ways in which higher education engages in cross-border education.
-The most common remain study abroad opportunities for students.
+The most common remains study abroad opportunities for students.
 In the last decade, however, colleges and universities have begun to extend their international presence to include branch campuses to better position students to enter a globally-connected workforce, improve global rankings, tap into alternative revenue streams and respond to foreign investment interests.

 Today, colleges and universities in the United States are the largest exporter of higher education with a total of 77 international branch campuses (IBC).
 IBCs exist on every continent and in 42 countries, and there are more than 20 new IBCs in the planning stages.1

 As veteran institutions of IBCs have found out, opening a foreign campus is not without substantial risk.
-Worst case scenarios include making an investment of significant resources only to pack up and leave because of insufficient admissions, loss of promised government incentives or donor funding, or a change in local regulations disallowing the institution to reside in that country, including expropriation of campus property.
+Worst case scenarios include making an investment of significant resources only to pack-up and leave because of insufficient admissions, loss of promised government incentives or donor funding, or a change in local regulations disallowing the institution to reside in that country, including expropriation of campus property.